fourdaysorg/Rex/shortdescription.md

 # Short Description
-It ensures the transparency of the movement of donations
+Transparency in the movement of donations using Blockchain